iree-org/iree/docs/developers/developing_iree/releasing.md

 be present in the promoted version).

-This gives some additional validation to the release because it is stress-tested running in a different environment and we not-infreuqently catch some issues.
+This gives some additional validation to the release because it is stress-tested running in a different environment and we not-infrequently catch some issues.
 We do not currently have a way to add cherry-picks to a release, so if cherry-picks for functional issues are required, we skip promoting the candidate to "stable".